Swashbuckler (film): Production

 Instead of researching the period, I took on producer Jennings Lang's challenge for a non-historical approach and started walking along the [Sunset] Strip.
 I took what groupies and rock stars wear today and took it back 200 years...
 The film offered more avenues for self expression than anything I'd ever done before.
 Universal were very generous [with the costume budget].

+Geneviève Bujold said it took two days to shoot her nude swimming scene.

 Release

 The working title for the film was Swashbuckler, which was changed during production to The Blarney Cock.
 "We want to avoid the movie being considered a kid's picture", said Lang.
 "We wanted a title that is arresting to adults as well as kids.
 This ship in the movie is called "The Blarney Cock", so we decided to make use of that name as the title."

 Before release, however, Universal had a change of heart about the suggestive nature of the title and it was reverted to Swashbuckler.